jashandeep-sohi/krm-fn-sealedsecrets/README.md

 ## Unseal

-To unseal `SealedSecrets` use the `ghcr.io/jashandeep-sohi/krm-fn-sealedsecrets/unseal` function image.
+To unseal `SealedSecrets`, use the `ghcr.io/jashandeep-sohi/krm-fn-sealedsecrets/unseal` function image.

-It takes in a stream of `SealedSecrets` and generates `v1.SealedSecret` for each of them.
+It takes in a list of `SealedSecrets` and generates `v1.SealedSecret` for each of them.
-Configure it using a [ConfigMap](https://pkg.go.dev/github.com/jashandeep-sohi/krm-fn-sealedsecrets/pkg/unseal#ConfigMap).
+Configure it using this [ConfigMap](https://pkg.go.dev/github.com/jashandeep-sohi/krm-fn-sealedsecrets/pkg/unseal#ConfigMap).

 For example, with KPT you can run (subtitute `<controller-name>` with the namespace that sealed-secrets controller is running in):